andwn/cave-story-md/.github/CONTRIBUTING.md

 The sound driver used is XGM from SGDK.
 The only real restrictions for this are:

 - The file must be a VGM, created in Deflemask or similar
-- The channel FM6 must always be set to DAC mode (or you'll kill sound effects)
+- The channel FM6 must always be set to DAC mode (effect 1701)
-- The file should be a reasonable size (depends on how many WAV samples are needed)
+- The file should be a reasonable size (keep samples to a minimum)

 Also, please provide the source tracker file if possible.